Our Oregon Coast Motel

 Or E-Mail us at firstname.lastname@example.org

 "Whistling Winds has a 24 hr cancellation policy.
 Your card will be charged the 1st nights stay if you do not call to cancel within 24 hrs of your reservation."
+"Holidays may have higher rates and a minimum nights stay"

 Prices Subject To ChangeEnjoy the sound of the ocean waves in our fireplace suite.
 Vaulted ceilings, warm rich wood and walls, hand built river rock fireplace and fully equipped kitchen adorn this beautifully restored cottage.